 Farzana Gandhi, M.Arch.
 AIA LEED AP, associate professor of architecture, School of Architecture and Design

 Building on her recent research on displacement and refugee shelter solutions along with long-term resilient housing and community development, Gandhi will continue her work in Puerto Rico, where she is leading the design development and construction of prototype Disaster Relief community cores.
 These centers, constructed with D.I.Y. modular panel systems, offer post-storm assistance to meet community needs in medical aid, education/info/claims, sanitation, and electric/communications.

 Robert Cody, B.Arch.
-AIA LEED AP, chair of the Department of Architecture, School of Architecture and Design
+AIA LEED AP, School of Architecture and Design

 Cody will continue to advocate the development of coursework and research opportunities related to landscape urbanism and sustainability and resiliency strategies associated with coastal communities.
 In the five years since Superstorm Sandy, School of Architecture and Design students have has worked on resiliency projects in and around New York City and Long Island as part of the 4th year Design Studio.
 Cody has been instrumental in developing this course, and along with Professor Farzana Gandhi, has expanded this research to Puerto Rico.
 He will examine how landscape urbanism, together with engineered substructures, can form a new resilient urban terrain in sites in Puerto Rico, New York, and around the world.